shehio/AMATH583/ps4/Questions.rst

 CPUID_EDX_SSE2:     128-bit operations.

 What is the maximum operand size that your computer will support?
-The maximum operand size is still 8-bytes for arithmatic operations, while 32-bytes for other operations.
+The maximum operand size is still 8-bytes for arithmatic operations, although we can do 4 in parallel, so that the maximum numbers of bytes for arithmatic operations is 32 bytes.
+We can still do 32-bytes per operand for other operations.

 How many double-precision floating point numbers can fit into one operand given the maximum operand size that your CPU will support?
 That would be 32-bytes / 8-bytes for double = 4 numbers.